idapython/src/examples/index.md

 uihooks

 #### Description
-shows how one can dynamically alter the lines background rendering (as opposed to, say, using ida_nalt.set_item_color()), and also shows how that rendering can be limited to just a few glyphs, not the whole line.
+Shows how one can dynamically alter the lines background rendering (as opposed to, say, using ida_nalt.set_item_color()), and also shows how that rendering can be limited to just a few glyphs, not the whole line.

 #### Keywords
+UI_Hooks

 #### Uses
 * ida_bytes.next_head